-Success stories often make the viewer visualize themselves living a lifestyle of wealth and freedom.
-As well as this, hearing a story of someone else’s life helps build a relationship with someone which makes the viewer trust them more, making them more likely to buy.
+Success stories often make viewers visualize themselves living a lifestyle of wealth and freedom.
+As well as this, hearing a story of someone else’s life helps build rapport with someone which makes the viewer trust them more, making them more likely to buy.

 Anton provides some information regarding high ticket dropshipping, however, he promotes it as 4 secrets.
 This is designed to make you feel special that he is telling you this and to make it appear as though this is just a little taste of all the secrets you’ll receive when you buy this course.

 Throughout the entire webinar, you will be shown testimonials of people who have gone through the program and made a lot of money.
 This is to either keep you excited and ready to make a purchase or to keep you awake.
-I am not sure if these testimonials are real or fake, but if the live webinar is fake I would only assume the testimonials are too.
+I am not 100% sure if these testimonials are real or fake, but if the live webinar is fake I would only assume the testimonials are too.

-The thing about the webinar I hate the most is throughout it Anton keeps asking questions and pretends people are typing in answers.
+The thing about the webinar I hate the most is Anton keeps asking questions and running polls and pretends people are answering.
 He will say specific names such as Brian said or Lindsay said or Sarah said and will laugh at their answers.
 Even though they don’t exist and there are no answers as it is not a live event.

-Personally, I can’t buy anything off anyone who is trying to deceive me by putting on a fake show.
+Personally, I can’t buy anything from anyone who is trying to deceive me by putting on a fake show.
 If I can’t trust the person, I can’t trust what they’re selling me.